nighthawk/web-longplay/longplay/ios/presskit.md

 ### About the Developer

-As my main occupation, I'm the CTO of [SkedGo Pty Ltd](https://skedgo.com), a small-to-medium sized company building a multi-modal transport platform and front-end apps, including [TripGo](https://skedgo.com/tripgo).
+As my main occupation, I'm the CTO of [SkedGo Pty Ltd](https://skedgo.com), a small-to-medium sized company building an urban mobility platform and front-end apps, including [TripGo](https://skedgo.com/tripgo).

 Longplay is my first indie app.
 I like listening to entire music albums.
 The app therefore came out of my personal need for wanting quick access to just the complete albums in my music library - without all those albums where I've just added a single song or two.
 I built an initial version for myself in 2015, shipped Version 1.0 in August 2020.
 Version 2.0 shipped in August 2023.